16 Free Things To Do in Lisbon - Discover Portugal

 Lisbon is a city that’s best explored by walking, but after a few days you might get tired and find yourself in need of a break.
 So the best idea is to buy yourself a day ticket for transport around Lisbon for 6.15 Euros (valid in 2017) and you will have access to all means of transportation including:

-Take in the views and admire the city from one of Lisbon’s many miradors
+16. Admire the city from one of Lisbon’s many viewpoints

 The many hills of Lisbon come with many vantage points from where you can enjoy spectacular views of the city.
 Miradouro de Santa Luzia, offers beautiful views over the Alfama; Miradouro de Sao Pedro de Alcantara can be reached with the Gloria Funicular and overlooks the Baixa neighborhood and Mirador da Graca is probably the highest point of all and has stunning views of the 25 April Bridge and the Sao Jorge Castle.
 Besides these you will discover many more spots where you can enjoy lovely views and maybe something to drink, since in most of these places you will find the traditional Portuguese kiosk that serves beer, coffee and other drinks, offering the perfect break for the tired traveler.